spiral/docs/cookbook/golang-library.md

 > Check [Awesome Go](https://github.com/avelino/awesome-go) to find some inspiration.

-In this tutorial, we will show how to integrate https://github.com/russross/blackfriday library to the application server and define the RPC interface for your application.
+In this tutorial, we will show how to integrate https://github.com/russross/blackfriday library to the application server and write PHP SDK for your application.

 > Attention, this article excepts that you are familiar with the Golang programming language.